RexMa88/FitUITableViewCellHeight/README.md

 can make full use of the UI priority make the cell perfect and make the cell height is better.

 There is a UITableView in the UITableViewCell.

+Update!!!
+I update a Controller that can explain the status of the CustomCell,and I use a height NSCache to store every cell height;